Skip to Content

 👀 Things to see at Windsor Castle

-Highlights of any Windsor palace tour include the State Apartments, which you can explore via the Ceremonial or Historic routes.
+Highlights of any Windsor Palace tour include the State Apartments, which you can explore via the Ceremonial or Historic routes.
 The former shows the apartments used by the current monarchy, while the latter showcases those created for Charles II.

 You can also visit the Semi-State Rooms at Windsor Castle, which were used by George IV.
 Another must for many is Queen Mary’s Dolls’ House, which was made for the wife of George V.